rwoll/CS051Proposal/README.md

 by GitHub, course participants will have a history of their development throughout the semester.
 This would eliminate the trail of hard-to-follow PDF code emails.

-TAs and professors can review eachother's comments for consistency in grading and **quality assurance** across the lab sections (and different graders).
+Professors can review TA comments **quality assurance** across the lab sections and TAs can view eachother's comments to ensure consistency.

-Professors will have a clear view into the types of problems TAs find in student code, and an easily accessible histroy of student code a TA feedback will provide insight into student progress and habits developed throughout the semester.
+Professors will have a clear view into the types of problems TAs find in student code.
+An easily accessible history of student code and TA feedback will provide insight into student progress and developed habits throughout the semester.

 > **NOTE:** With the [GitHub Education plan (Free)](), all student code will be
 > hosted in private locations.
 Only TAs, professors, and the student
-> will have access to viewing/editing their repository.
+> will have access to view/edit their repository.
 > They will **NOT** be publicly visible nor will they be visible by other students.

 ### Dynamic Lab Materials

-Another advantage of using GitHub in the development of this new workflow is its service as a resource for TAs and professors.
+Another advantage of using GitHub in the development of this new workflow is its role as a resource for TAs and professors.
 The source-controlled nature of the `starter-code/master` repository allows TAs and professors to maintain and improve the documention on the use of Git and GitHub as a workflow ***simplification and optimization tool***.